Introduction

 3. Health Benefits

-- Misaligned teeth can cause tooth decay.
+- Misaligned teeth can lead to tooth decay.

 4. Pandemic-Related Factors